jonashackt/spring-boot-vuejs/README.md

 To access the Heroku set port, we need to use relative paths inside our Vue.js application instead of hard-coded hosts and ports!

-All we need to do, is to configure Axios in such a way inside our [frontend/src/components/http-common.js](https://github.com/jonashackt/spring-boot-vuejs/blob/master/frontend/src/components/http-common.js):
+All we need to do is to configure Axios in such a way inside our [frontend/src/components/http-common.js](https://github.com/jonashackt/spring-boot-vuejs/blob/master/frontend/src/components/http-common.js):

 ```
 export const AXIOS = axios.create({